dbdipview/dbdipview/README.md

 php menu.php
 ```

-### Creation of an access enabling dbDIPview package
+### Creation of a dbDIPview package
+* One viewer configuration package will be created for one database.
+Nevertheless, we can use it with all databases with the same structure.
 * Create an XML file with your first query.
 The XML template is in the folder ```dbdipview/doc```.
 * Build the dbDIPview package.
 Note that the package can optionally include the complete database content (CSV).
 With data in the work folder ```dbdipview/records``` use this command: